-Wells drilled in the Midland Basin have a high potential to encounter whole mud losses while drilling through the mechanically weak sandstones in the Spraberry formation.
+Wells in the Midland Basin in West Texas have a high potential to encounter whole mud losses while drilling through the mechanically weak sandstones in the Spraberry formation.
 Efforts to keep mud weights lower than the fracture gradient while drilling through the extremely fragile Spraberry formation can be challenging with narrow pore pressure and fracture gradient windows.

-Successfully drilled the lateral interval to total depth through the highly depleted Spraberry formation without encountering any mud losses or influxes.
-Low concentrations of STAR SHIELD 500 were more effective than high concen-trations of conventional LCM’s.
+The operator successfully drilled the lateral interval to TD through the highly depleted Spraberry formation without encountering any mud losses or influxes.
+Low concentrations of STAR SHIELD 500 were more effective than high concentrations of conventional lost circulation materials (LCM’s).
 The operator ran casing to bottom and cemented with full returns.